albino98/Covid19Monitoring/README.md

 For the database create a new database named covid19 and import the file covid19.sql in the code folder.
 The database already contains some data.

+:warning: **Attention**: the data is not official so it may not always be correct / updated with great precision.